yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 # yazi.toml

 :::note
-If you haven't created and used your own configuration file yet, please see [Configuration](/docs/configuration/overview).
+If you want to fine-tune the default settings, the first step is to [create your own configuration file](/docs/configuration/overview).
 :::

 ## [manager] {#manager}

 ### `ratio` {#manager.ratio}

 Manager layout by ratio, 3-element array.
+For example:

 - `[1, 4, 3]`: 1/8 width for parent, 4/8 width for current, 3/8 width for preview

+Set the value to `0` to hide the corresponding panel, but at least one panel must be visible (non-zero).

 ### `sort_by` {#manager.sort_by}